AutoCAT: Reinforcement Learning for Automated Exploration of Cache-Timing Attacks: Background and Motivation

 \subsection{Cache-Timing Attacks}

-The cache timing channel is a widely-studied vulnerability in modern microprocessors, given its practicality and high bit rate.
-Depending on the threat model, it can be used as a side channel (where an attacker and a victim are non-cooperative) or a covert channel (where a sender and a receiver cooperate) on a shared cache to steal or send information.
+The cache timing channel is a widely-studied vulnerability in modern microprocessors because of its practicality and high bit rate.
+Depending on the threat model, it can be used as a side channel (where an attack program and a victim program are non-cooperative) or a covert channel (where a sender and a receiver cooperate) on a shared cache to steal or send information.
 Without loss of generality, we assume a side channel scenario.

-The cache-timing channels usually involve two parties, the attacker and the victim.
-A victim has a secret, and the memory operation of the victim depends on the secret.
-An attacker's goal is to guess the secret without directly accessing the secret.
-The attacker needs to achieve the goal by making memory accesses and measuring the timing of the memory accesses or the victim's external activities, e.g., using the timing/cycle measurement facilities such as \texttt{RDTSCP} in x86.
-The timing of a memory access indicates whether a cache line is in the cache or not.
-For example, in a prime+probe attack, the victim's memory access will evict the attacker's cache line from the cache, causing latency changes in the attacker's future memory accesses.
-Thus, the attacker can infer the victim's memory operation from timing observations.
+The cache-timing channels usually involve two parties, the attack program and the victim program.
+The victim program has a secret, and the memory operation of the victim program depends on the secret.
+The attack program's goal is to guess the secret without directly accessing the secret.
+The attack program needs to achieve this goal by making memory accesses and measuring the timing of the memory accesses or the victim program's external activities, e.g., using the timing/cycle measurement facilities such as \texttt{RDTSCP} in x86.
+The timing of memory access indicates whether a cache line is in the cache or not.
+For example, in a prime+probe attack, the victim program's memory access will evict the attack program's cache line from the cache, causing latency changes in the attack program's future memory accesses.
+Thus, the attack program can infer the victim program's memory operation from timing observations.